 These approaches can help you break the vicious cycle of chronic annoyance, and start to repair the damage done by chronic complaints.
 If your relationship is also suffering from additional stresses such as poor communication, emotional withdrawal, addiction, jealousy, or anger, you may require professional intervention as well.
 But whatever is paining you and whatever you’re working toward, if these solutions work for you, they can help you significantly improve your own sense of well-being in your relationship.

 My next post looks specifically at what you can do in those moments when you’re annoyed by your partner’s quirky ways.

-PLEASE NOTE: There is a huge difference between being annoyed by your partner and being abused by your partner.
-This article only examines what to do about feeling chronically annoyed-- not feeling chronically hurt, helpless, or bullied.
+Please Note: There is a huge difference between being annoyed by your partner and being abused by your partner.
+This post only examines what to do about feeling chronically annoyed—not feeling chronically hurt, helpless, or bullied.
 For additional guidance and support, I recommend these two books and the authors' websites: